Talk of the Sound Podcast S01E21 | Talk of the Sound

 Show Notes for April 27th, 2020.

-A discussion of the HBO Film Bad Education and its relevance to the Sound Shore Community and New Rochelle in particular.
+In this episode, Bob Marrone and I take on the HBO Film Bad Education and its relevance to the Sound Shore Community and New Rochelle in particular.

 Frank Tassone